RobTillaart/I2C_EEPROM/README.md

 I2C address = 0x50 ..
 0x57 depending on three address lines (A0, A1, A2).

-Read the datasheet, section device addressing.
+Read the datasheet of your specific EEPROM, section device addressing.

 ### I2C multiplexing